mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ### GARDEN CENTRE

 ```
-Garden Centre is the nerve centre of the base and at six levels tall, is the
+Garden Centre is the nerve center of the base and at six levels tall, is the
 highest elevation.
 It consists of the headquarters, a small ‘sleep coffin’
 area for on-call HQ personnel, various support-related facilities (kitchens,
-trauma centre, EVA Bay) and some cargo space.
+trauma center, EVA Bay) and some cargo space.
 The single ‘big gun’ of
 the station, a large particle beam bay, is located here, along with five
 double laser turrets.
 Beneath the Garden Centre is the hydroponic dome.
 ```